Gabriel Moreno Preview, Player Props: Diamondbacks vs. Cubs

-On Friday, Gabriel Moreno (.536 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 2:20 PM ET.
+The Arizona Diamondbacks, including Gabriel Moreno and his .556 slugging percentage over his past 10 games, take on starter Justin Steele and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Cubs.
+He had a hitless performance in his last game (0-for-2) against the Cubs.

 Gabriel Moreno Game Info & Props vs. the Cubs